 The estimates for Land Use Change and Forestry are from work carried out by the Centre for Ecology & Hydrology (Cannell et al 1999, Milne and Brown 1999).
-The data is reported under IPCC categories 5A (Changes in Forests and Other Woody Biomass, 5C (CO_2 Emissions from Soils) and 5E (Other).
-No data is included for Categories 5B (Forest and Grassland Conversion) or 5C (Abandonment of Managed Lands) as these are considered to be negligible, or not occurring, in the UK.
+The data are reported under IPCC categories 5A (Changes in Forests and Other Woody Biomass, 5C (CO_2 Emissions from Soils) and 5E (Other).
+No data are included for Categories 5B (Forest and Grassland Conversion) or 5C (Abandonment of Managed Lands) as these are considered to be negligible, or not occurring, in the UK.
+Here we present a description of the methods used and compare the format for data presentation used in this National Inventory Report compared to that used for the UNFCCC Common Reporting Format (CRF).

-Changes in Forests and Other Woody Biomass Stocks (5A)
+2 Changes in Forests and Other Woody Biomass Stocks (5A)

 The estimates are based on data for the areas of forest plantation published by the UK Forestry Commission and the Northern Ireland Department of Agriculture.
 The carbon uptake is calculated by a carbon accounting model (Dewar and Cannell 1992, Cannell and Dewar 1995, Milne et al 1998) as the net change in pools of carbon in standing trees, litter, soil in broadleaf forests and products.
 All commercial forest is assumed to be restocked.
-It should be noted that for consistency with previous reports those parts of the net uptake by litter, soils and products are included in the data reported in this category.
-The values of these removals are also provided in footnotes to the Tables to allow comparison with data from countries which report only changes in woody biomass and include soils etc. elsewhere and with data provided in the Common Reporting Format.
+It should be noted that part of the net uptake by litter and soils is reported in category 5D in the UNFCCC CRF submission.
+The values of these removals are provided in Section 4 to allow comparison with data from countries which report only changes in woody biomass and include soils etc. elsewhere and to detail the differences between reporting here and in the UNFCCC CRF.

-The carbon accounting model of Dewar and Cannell (1992) calculated the mass of carbon in trees, litter, soil and wood products from harvested material in new even-aged plantations which were clearfelled and then replanted at the time of Maximum Area Increment (MAI).
+The carbon accounting model of Dewar and Cannell (1992) calculated the mass of carbon in trees, litter, soil and wood products from harvested material in new even-aged plantations that were clearfelled and then replanted at the time of Maximum Area Increment (MAI).
 Two types of input data and two parameter sets were required for the model (Cannell and Dewar, 1995).
 The input data are a) areas of new forest planted in each year in the past and b) the stemwood growth rate and harvesting pattern.
 Parameter values were required to estimate i) stemwood, foliage, branch and root masses from the stemwood volume and ii) the decomposition rates of litter, soil carbon and wood products.